uhm-descartes/ee643spring2024/morea/03-wireless-channel-physical-model/experience-03-moving-antenna-reflecting-wall.md

 morea_labels: Google Colab
 ---

-# Simulation on coherence time
+# Simulation on Doppler spread and coherence time

 Using [this Google Colab notebook](https://colab.research.google.com/drive/1RckFUXT8-xSK6Yr25vMKTLz56sZBxU2m?usp=sharing), we can simulate the received signal in [the example of moving antennas with a reflecting wall](reading-03-reflecting-wall-moving-antenna.html).